Senior Lecturer

 Master of medicine (MMed), University of Botswana

 Dr Kgomotso Baliki obtained her bachelor of medicine and surgery qualification from University of Cape Town in South Africa.
 She served as an intern and medical officer at Nyangabgwe Referral Hospital, where she was also a chairperson of the performance improvement committee in the medical department.
-Dr Baliki qualified as a physician after completing her fellowship following residency in University of Cape Town and University of Botswana.She is currently employed as a staff development fellow in cardiology in the department of internal medicine.
+Dr Baliki qualified as a physician after completing her fellowship following residency in University of Cape Town and University of Botswana.She subsequently underwent cardiology training in University of Cape Town and is currently employed as a lecturer in the department of internal medicine.

 Internal Medicine